shujuuu/public/swimm_common_commands.md

 ![](https://github.com/swimmio/public/blob/master/screenshots/mantainance-autosync.png?raw=true)
 </br></br>

 Watch this short video to see some examples.
-Then try to make some changes to the code you used for the unit you created, and refresh Swimm to see what happens
+Then try to make some changes to the code you used for the Doc you created, and refresh Swimm to see what happens
 </br></br>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FeaI9IFmmxc?start=129" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>